In our Austin fertility lab, embryos on day 3 are referred to as “cleavage stage” embryos.

 Conceptually, you would think that embryos would divide from one cell to two, to four, to eight and so on.

 However, actual embryos do not divide synchronously.
-We commonly see three, five, six cell embryos.
+Our Austin IVF lab commonly sees three, five, six cell embryos.
 This is not an indication of a poor embryo, but of one that is growing normally.
 Also, as embryos divide, sometimes a small portion of cytoplasm (the inside of the cells) breaks off and forms a bleb that we call a fragment.
 Fragments do not contain nuclei and are not considered cells.
 The causes of fragmentation are poorly understood, but embryos containing a lot of fragmentation are developmentally disadvantaged simply because the cells lose too much cytoplasm and thus, cellular machinery, to the fragments.

 The embryo grade refers to how the cells in the embryos look.
 A grade one embryo, for example, is one in which all of the cells are the same size and there is no fragmentation in the embryo.
 In the table below, each of the grades are described.